aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/media-multicast.rst

 .. image:: images/media_multicast/media_multicast.png
    :align: center

-.. note:: To simplify the training using our multicast topology, this exercise will disable Leaf2 and Leaf3.
-This lab is a continuation of the concepts from the previous Broadcast Engineer Labs
+.. note:: This lab is to understand the basics of a multicast topology.
+This lab will be a continuation of the concepts from the previous Broadcast Engineer Labs.

+.. note:: This lab has been limited to the following devices s1-Leaf 1, s1-Leaf 4, s1-Spine 1, s1-Spine 2, s1-Host 1 and s1-Host 2.
+Additional devices on this topology are out of scope for this lab.

 1. Log into the **LabAccess** jumpserver:

    1. Type ``labs`` at the Main Menu prompt.
 This will bring up additional lab menu selections.
    2. Type ``media`` at this prompt to open the media lab section (If you were previously in the Media Labs Menu, you can type ``back`` to go back).
    3. Type ``media-mcast`` at the prompt.
-The script will pre-configure the topology with the exception of Leaf4 and Hosts 1 & 2.
+The script will pre-configure the topology with the exception of **s1-Leaf 4** and **s1-Host 1 & s1-Host 2**.

-2. Create Vlan 46 & SVI for host access vlan on **Leaf 4**.
+2. Create Vlan 46 & SVI for host access vlan on **s1-Leaf 4**.
-    1. On **Leaf 4** we will create an vlan and a SVI
+    1. On **s1-Leaf 4** we will create an vlan and a SVI

     .. code-block:: text